-My current research focuses on blastoids but I’m broadly interested in Paleozoic invertebrates.
-Blastoids have been studied in great detail over the past two hundred years but there are still several careers worth of questions to be addressed.
+My current research focuses on eublastoids but I’m broadly interested in Paleozoic invertebrates.
+Eublastoids have been studied in great detail over the past two hundred years but there are still several careers worth of questions to be addressed.
 They lived for an incredibly long time and exhibited a broad range of anatomical forms!
-I use old data that was previously collected by other researchers and examine it with new technology and I also collect my own data through museum visits, field excursions, and imaging facilities.
+I use data that was previously collected by other researchers and examine it with new technology and I also collect my own data through museum visits, field excursions, and imaging facilities.
 If you are interested in my research please look at the research page.

 I spend a considerable amount of time participating in outreach events and working on a side project called Time Scavengers.
 Visit my outreach page, here, to learn more about my specific efforts in engaging the public.
-My friend and colleague had an idea to create this site last January as a way to explore climate change and evolution through the lens of paleontology.
+My friend and colleague had an idea to create this site in January of 2016 as a way to explore climate change and evolution through the lens of paleontology.
 Fossils are an excellent way to explore change through time, migration, morphology, ontogeny, ocean patterns, climate shifts, environmental shifts, and so much more!